rohansanjay/reading/Self_Development/Atomic_Habits.md

     - reduce exposure to the cues that cause them
     - ex: move the TV out of your bedroom, stop following social media accounts that make you feel jealous, etc.
     - instead of making it obvious, make it invisible
-- *it's easier to avoid temptation than resist it"
+- *it's easier to avoid temptation than resist it*

 ### Chapter 8: How to Make a Habit Irresistible
 - habit stacking + temptation building